 ‘Has the possibility of witchcraft entered your mind?’

-‘I happen to know that there are witches or wise people as they prefer to be called, it may be that you are a latent one yourself.’
+‘I happen to know that there are witches or wise people as they prefer to call themselves; it may be that you are an abeyant one yourself.’

-‘Now you are stretching the facts, why and how would you know?’
+‘Now you are stretching my credulity, why and how would you know?’

-‘Take some time and seclusion to explain, allow me to do a magic trick, it may convince you that I know what I am talking about.’
+‘Take some time and seclusion.
+Let me demonstrate a magic trick; it may convince you that I know what I am talking about.’
 Darby took a pack of cards out of his pocket and shuffled them before fanning them out to show the faces.

-‘A standard pack, now select five and after looking at them place them face down, now call a card that wasn’t among them,’ Darby picked up the remainder of the pack and placing it in plain sight.
+‘A standard pack, now select five and after looking at them place them facedown, now name a card that wasn’t among them,’

 Ian did so a little puzzled, ‘The ace of spades.’

-‘Now turn any,’ Ian did so, and it was the ace of spades.
-To confirm he turned over the others and they were as he had laid them.
+‘Now turn any,’ Ian did so, and it was the Ace of Spades.
+To confirm he turned over the others and they were all the Ace of Spades.

 ‘Beats me how you did that.’